thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Introduction.desc.md

 ## Intro Workshop

 **Entry ticket** is completion of node-related LE's before this one.
-Make sure you do not start Express if you are still struggling with file system things / `module.exports`!
+Make sure you do not start Express if you are still struggling with file system things / `module.exports`

 ## Data Flow in Express!